General-purpose input/output: Implementation

 GPIO interfaces vary widely.
 In some cases, they are simple—a group of pins that can switch as a group to either input or output.
 In others, each pin can be set up to accept or source different logic voltages, with configurable drive strengths and pull ups/downs.
 Input and output voltages are usually, but not always, limited to the supply voltage of the device with the GPIOs, and may be damaged by greater voltages.

 A GPIO pin's state may be exposed to the software developer through one of a number of different interfaces, such as a memory-mapped I/O peripheral, or through dedicated IO port instructions.
 Some GPIOs have 5 V tolerant inputs: even when the device has a low supply voltage (such as 2 V), the device can accept 5 V without damage.

-A GPIO port is a group of GPIO pins (often 8 pins, but it may be less) arranged in a group and controlled as a group.
+A GPIO port is a group of GPIO pins (often 8 pins, but it may be fewer) arranged in a group and controlled as a group.